codedhola/mysql-exercise/README.md

 );
 ```
 **NOTE: We created it own primary key and also a 'userID' which we added as a FOREIGN KEY and also referrence to 'customers' Table**
+*The referrence will return error if not found in thee database*

 ```bash
     INSERT INTO reviews(stars, comment, userID) VALUES(4, "Loving it", 3);
 ```
+---